ARMUT & REICHTUM

 er hat genügend Geld = he’s not short of a few bob (AUS)

-viele Bürger nagen am Hungertuch/leben von der Hand in den Mund = many citizens live in poverty/on Struggle Street; many families live/run/manage on a shoestring/face economic hardship; many factory workers struggle with the cost of living; our neighbors are barely managing to eke out/scavenge a decent existence/living; poor people just try to get by/hold on/scrape by; my folks have always lived close to the knuckle; sometimes we even didn’t have enough money to purchase our essentials/necessities
+viele Bürger nagen am Hungertuch/leben von der Hand in den Mund = many citizens live hand in mouth/in poverty/on Struggle Street; many families live/run/manage on a shoestring/face economic hardship; many factory workers struggle with the cost of living; our neighbors are barely managing to eke out/scavenge a decent existence/living; poor people/people at the lowest end of the income ladder/ people of a lower socio-economic status just try to get by/hold on/scrape by; my folks have always lived close to the knuckle/bone; sometimes we even didn’t have enough money to purchase our essentials/necessities; in certain countries too many low-income/ underprivileged citizens are considered economically insecure, meaning they have incomes which are way below the established federal poverty level

 Niedrigverdiener hangeln sich von Monat zu Monat durch = low-income people are living paycheck to paycheck/live from one day to the next